RackHD/docs/docs/rackhd/install_os.rst

 .. literalinclude:: samples/install-os-maximal-parameters.json
    :language: JSON

-Check the OS installation workflow is active or inactive:
+Check the workflow is active or inactive:

 .. code-block:: REST